emberjs/website/source/blog/2018-09-07-the-ember-times-issue-63.md

 ---

 ## [RFC: Ember Editions](https://github.com/emberjs/rfcs/blob/9c7fe3f4e947b5f79050214334a98673494c25d7/text/0000-editions.md)
-[Dave Wasmer](https://github.com/davewasmer) has written a RFC introducing the concepts of **editions**.
+[@davewasmer](https://github.com/davewasmer) has written a RFC introducing the concepts of **editions**.
 The idea is that every few years Ember will declare a new edition of Ember that bundles up accumulated incremental improvements into a cohesive package.

 The benefit of this being that this gives the Ember Community an opportunity to bring our documentation and marketing up-to-date to reflect the improvements we’ve made since the previous edition.
 According to the RFC, the right time to declare a new edition is when: